ianeryan17/cs40_hw7/README.md

 - Implementing recursive evaluation using OCaml
 - The difference between static and dynamic scoping
 - Structuring evaluators using environments and stores

+---

+## 🏫 About the Course
+CS40: Machine Structure and Assembly Language Programming Tufts University – Fall 2023

+---

+## 📄 License
+This code was written as part of an academic assignment and is intended for educational reference.
+Please do not plagiarize.